-At least once a week, put away all the electronics.
-Power down the computer, put away the phone and turn off the TV.
+At least once a week, put away all of the electronics.
+Power down the computer, put away the smartphone and turn off the TV.
 Spend time getting reacquainted with your family, paper books, an old hobby or your backyard.

 Unplugging helps you slow down.
 Electronics tend to be “in your face” — loud, bright and engaging.
 When they constantly surround you, it’s easy to lose track of time and start operating on autopilot.

 Give yourself some quiet time to contemplate something more meaningful.